 Google Cloud Shell Terminal #

 When it first appears, it is only half of the screen.
 You can pull it and expand it to be as long as you like.
-I have made it cover almost all of the browse space available.
+I have made it cover almost all of the browser space available.

 Cloud Shell Editor #